tobiasehlme/QuickOrder/README.md

 1. **Refactoring :)**
 2. Integrate the app with our business studio database to retrieve customer and store information.
 (Currently, the app uses .json for customer data)
+3. Effortlessly add new customers directly through the app.